tomparys/docker-chrome-pulseaudio/README.md

         sudo docker run -d -p 55555:22 -v /etc/localtime:/etc/localtime:ro skype

+(Optional) If you want to use webcam in Skype, you need to forward video device to the container

+        sudo docker run -d -p 55555:22 --privileged -v /dev/video0:/dev/video0 skype

 9. (Optional) Copy an SSH public key

     If you plan to use an SSH key, copy the public key to the docker container using the following command.
 The password is `docker`.